dokester/BayesicFitting/docs/Dimensions.md

 Although it would seem that the bulk of an N-d sphere is located at the center, this is not the case.
-Most points near the center have an euclidean distance very near to 1.
+Most points near the center have an Euclidean distance very near to 1.
 So most of them are found on the outskirts.
-If we trace the space in consecutive shells centered on the origin we see that it is proportional to the the surface area, a (N-1)-d space.
+If we trace the space in expanding shells centered on the origin we see that it is proportional to the the surface area, a (N-1)-d space.